EVERYDAY ENERGY + WORKFORCE DEVELOPMENT

 Approach

-Following several discussions with the property owners and experts in the solar grant funding space, it became clear that there was an enormous opportunity to solve two challenges.
+As a newly formed company in a growing industry, Everyday Energy needed laborers to join its crew and assist with installations.
+Following several discussions with property owners and experts in the solar grant funding space, it became clear there was an enormous opportunity to address two challenges.

-- Everyday Energy needed crew members.
+1. Everyday Energy needed crew members.

-- Many of the residents in the communities they served were eager to work and in need of a new skill.
+2. Many of the residents in the communities they served were eager to work and in need of a new skill.
 Additionally, many of the residents were veterans.

 Solution